Source code for colour.io.luts.lut

 :class:`bool`

-Whether given object is equal to the *LUT*.
+Whether the specified object is equal to the *LUT*.

 """